xytis/GURPS/Lore/Raagna/description.md

 ### Continent of Talmir ###

 Created regions:
- * __Bargore tundra__ Lies on Valgart north bank, between Iron mountains and Kagar lake, home of several human nomad tribes.
+ * __Bargore tundra__
+    Lies on Valgart north bank, between Iron mountains and Kagar lake, home of several human nomad tribes.
 Ancient 'Ghost gate' is positioned in the middle of this particular nowhere.
+Northwards lies the Frozen Wastes which are inhabited by Northern Wanders, a collection of barbaric human tribes, which occasionally come south for raids.
- * __Valgart river valey__ Fertile valey, which is inhabited by orcs and humans.
+ * __Valgart river valley__
+    Fertile valley, which is inhabited by orcs and humans.
 The river starts high in Iron mountains and flows all the way to the Shardtooth sea.
-Powerfull strams at the base of this river with several tributaries bringing waters from nearby valeys makes Valgart nearly incrossable downstream from lake Kagar.
+    Powerful streams at the base of this river with several tributaries bringing waters from nearby valleys makes Valgart nearly uncrossable downstream from lake Kagar.
 Fort Horth is the last place where one can cross this river by bridge.
-River is sailable from Capital of Ironfire, and is (or at least was before the war) the main route to Shardtooth sea and beond.
+River is navigable from Capital of Ironfire, and is (or at least was before the war) the main route to Shardtooth sea and beyond.
- * __Shardtooth sea__ Inland sea which connects to ocean in the east by Strait of Pugrrgar (Splatered Gold)
+ * __Shardtooth sea__
+    Inland sea which connects to ocean in the east by Strait of Pugrrgar (Splatered Gold)
- * __Grasslands of Graze__ Soft hills lying between two tributaries of Valgart.
+ * __Grasslands of Graze__
+    Soft hills lying between two tributaries of Valgart.
 Perfect place for animal husbandry.
- * __Bungarth Hills__ splatter of hills near the lake Kagar.
-Fort Horth -- human stronghold --
-is built on one of them.
+ * __Bungarth Hills__
+    splatter of hills near the lake Kagar.
+Fort Horth -- human stronghold -- is built on one of them.
- * __Hiassing swamps__ misterious and deadly marshland placed south from silver bay, where Valgart gives its waters to the sea.
+ * __Hiassing swamps__
+    mysterious and deadly marshland placed south from silver bay, where Valgart gives its waters to the sea.
- * __Nordic/Freezing wastes__ north of Bargore tundra, where climate becomes arid and cold, lies unwelcoming wastes, which have brought end to many unwary adventurers.
+ * __Nordic/Freezing wastes__
+    north of Bargore tundra, where climate becomes arid and cold, lies unwelcoming wastes, which have brought end to many unwary adventurers.
+ * __Death valley__
- * __Death valey__ lush valey in the south, surrounded by mountains in all directions, with a huge circular ash filled scar of mysterious origin.
+    lush valley in the south, surrounded by mountains in all directions, with a huge circular ash filled scar of mysterious origin.
- * __The Dark (Kagar) woods__ magical forest just around the lake Kagar (both of which were named by orcs.
+ * __The Dark (Kagar) woods__
+    magical forest just around the lake Kagar (both of which were named by orcs.
 Hence 'Dark Lake', 'Dark River', 'Dark Forest', 'Town Near the Dark'.
     Orcs are not the most creative species around...)
- * __Moarri Desert__ large sand sea south of Ironfire, behind the mountains of Death valey.
+ * __Moarri Desert__
+    large sand sea south of Ironfire, behind the mountains of Death valley.
     Inhabited by goblins, giant worms and other desert creatures.
 Main trade route to Moarri goes through it.
- * ... consult the map for others ...
+ * ...
+Consult the map for others ...

-This continent spans weather from freezing to rainforests, with high mountains verticaly aligned near west coast.
-Shardtooth sea in intercontinental sea similar to Mediteranian sea.
-It joins the ocean in the east over some astonishing natural wonder, which is not yet created.
-(Proposal for this wonder: Strait of Pugrrgar, something between a fiord and a strait and an astounding view when the Su and Un rises.)
+This continent spans weather from freezing to rainforests, with high mountains vertically aligned near west coast.
+Shardtooth sea in intercontinental sea similar to Mediterranean sea.
+It joins the ocean in the east over the Strait of Pugrrgar, a narrow passageway enclosed by sharp cliffs.
+During sunrise golden light from both Su and Un dances in the water, reflecting from shards of obsidian in the cliffs, making a breathtaking view which orcs straightforwardly named "Splatered Gold"

+something
+between a fiord and a strait and an astounding view when the Su and Un rises.

 Cultural specifics
 ----------